 Our names connect us to the world.
-Sometimes our last name will connect us to our parents, siblings, and relatives.
-Sometimes our first name connects us to people with the same one.
+Sometimes, our last name will connect us to our parents, siblings, and relatives.
+Sometimes, our first name links us to people with the same one.
 Of course, with many names being commonly used, you’re bound to run across someone who has your first name, if not your last name as well.
-If your last name is “Smith”, it’s likely you’ll probably run into half a dozen people with the same first and last name as yourself (given you have a common first name too).
+If your last name is “Smith,” it’s likely you’ll probably run into half a dozen people with the same first and last name as yourself (given you have a common first name, too).
 Even slight changes in spelling or nicknames can easily connect two very different people together.
 Perhaps your last name has an extra “e” in it.
-Perhaps you go by “Mike” instead of “Michael”.
+Perhaps you go by “Mike” instead of “Michael.”
 Whatever the differences may be, people will still tend to connect you to someone with a similar name.
 This week’s two films examine two very different Michael Myers.

 Length: 91 minutes / 1.52 hours

-Those familiar with the classics of 1980’s horror films will likely recognize the names of Jason Voorhees, Freddy Krueger, and Michael Myers.
-Of these boogeymen, Michael Myers is perhaps the founder of the slasher film’s archetypical villain, as his first film came out in 1978, a few years before these other classics would hit theaters.
-With the exception of Halloween III: Season of the Witch (1982), Myers has appeared in nine of the ten Halloween films.
+Those familiar with the classics of 1980s horror films will likely recognize the names of Jason Voorhees, Freddy Krueger, and Michael Myers.
+Of these bogeymen, Michael Myers is perhaps the founder of the slasher film’s archetypical villain, as his first film came out in 1978, a few years before these other classics would hit theaters.
+Except for Halloween III: Season of the Witch (1982), Myers has appeared in nine of the ten Halloween films.
 His motivations are simple, his methods are concise, and his legacy is timeless.
 Part of what makes Michael Myers a great horror character is that he is everywhere and nowhere, but still abides by most of the rules founded in reality.
 He’ll find the unlocked windows in his relentless thirst to kill, but can also mysteriously disappear back into the night to kill again another day.

 Length: 90 minutes / 1.5 hours